zincio/apidocs/source/includes/_products.md

 Attribute | Type | Description
 --------- | ---- | -----------
 status | String | Possible values are `processing`, `failed`, or `completed`.
-You will only see `processing` if `async: true` was set on the request. product_description | String | The description of the product retailer | String | The retailer for the product epids | Array | Array of objects containing external product identifier (epid) objects.
-An epid object contains a `type` field describing the name of the external product identifier and a `value` field for the identifier's value. product_details | Array | An array of strings providing details about the product title | String | Title of the product variant_specifics | Array | Array of objects containing information about the types and values of product variants available.
-A variant specifics object contains a `dimension` field describing the type of the variant (e.g. "Color") and a `value` field describing the specific value available. product_id | String | The retailer's unique identifier for the product
+You will only see `processing` if `async: true` was set on the request main_image | String | The URL of the primary image associated with the product product_id | String | The retailer's unique identifier for the product title | String | Title of the product timestamp | String | The timestamp that the resource was accessed retailer | String | The retailer for the product product_details | Array | An array of strings providing details about the product variant_specifics | Array | Array of objects containing information about the types and values of product variants available.
+A variant specifics object contains a `dimension` field describing the type of the variant (e.g. "Color") and a `value` field describing the specific value available categories | Array | Array of different categories that the product belongs in authors | Array | Array of author names (only available for products that are books) images | Array | An array of image URLs associated with the product product_description | String | The description of the product epids | Array | Array of objects containing external product identifier (epid) objects.
+An epid object contains a `type` field describing the name of the external product identifier and a `value` field for the identifier's value

 # Get product prices